arrow left BLOG

 • An intuitive mobile app that lets you start logging data or sending corrections within minutes.

 • Guided workflows.
 Check the manufacturer’s setup guides or user-made video tutorials.
 These resources will give you a good idea of how long the setup takes and how beginner-friendly it is.
+The shorter the checklist, the faster you can fly and process data.

 A well-designed base station saves valuable time, ensuring you can focus on capturing high-precision data rather than dealing with complicated setup processes.